imabdk/Toast-Notification-Script/README.md

 - User context execution (not SYSTEM)
 - Internet connectivity for online configuration files

+### Constrained Language Mode Compatibility

+⚠️ **Known Issue**: When deployed via Microsoft Intune IME, the script may encounter dot-sourcing errors due to language mode switching from Full Language Mode to CLM when Windows Runtime assemblies load.
+This creates cross-language mode boundary violations regardless of AppLocker whitelisting.

+**Status**: Currently working on a fix for this language mode switching issue.

+**WDAC Compatibility**: The script should work with Windows Defender Application Control (WDAC) when properly configured.

+**Error Example**: `"Cannot dot-source this command because it was defined in a different language mode"`

 ### Quick Start

 1. **Download the files**